-I read your stuff and other similar stuff because I have a lot of pressure associated with my job.
-You have said that people “live in their thinking,” but I’m not getting what you mean with that.
+I read your stuff and other similar stuff because I have a lot of pressure at my job.
+You said people “live in their thinking.”
+But I’m not getting what you mean with that.
 Could I get a clarification on that please, sir?

 Cool.
 Thanks for asking.
 Let’s take a look at this “pressure” you’re under.
-What exactly is pressure?
-It’s the sensation you get when you use your power of thought to assess the amount to be done and the deadline, and yet your brain can already feel that you’re trying to fit 75 marbles into a 50 marble jar.
-So you can say you’re reacting to the “reality” of the situation, but your reality is formed by what you’re thinking about.
+What exactly is ‘pressure?’
+It’s the sensation you get when you use your power of thought to assess the amount to be done, which you then compare to your deadline, and your brain calculates something like: you’re trying to fit 75 marbles into a 50 marble jar.
+So you can say you’re reacting to the “reality” of the situation, but your sense of reality is formed by what you’re thinking about.
 That is your life experience.

 Forget thinking about what will happen around the work you’re doing.
-Just focus on the work.
+Just focus on the work itself, marble by marble.
 If there are 75 marbles and you have a 50 marble jar then write the appropriate memo outlining your concern and define when the situation will become critical, and then get back to work.
 Don’t think about anything that doesn’t put marbles in jars.
-Yes, that can include some pretty abstract ideas relating to human nature and behaviour, but bottom line your focus is on bettering your game, not on explaining any deficiencies, real or otherwise, or in imagining possible outcomes.
-Just focus on the moment you’re in.

 Have a great one.
 Make it that way.
 Turn your concerns into grace.
 It’s in you to do.